colleenjg/OpenScope_CA_Analysis/paper_figures/README.md

 `python run_paper_figures.py --figure 2 --panel C --full_power --overwrite --parallel --datadir path/to/data`
 - To instead **only replot** Fig. 2C from its source data, run from the main directory:
 `python run_paper_figures.py --figure 2 --panel C --full_power --plot_only`
+- To create figures, e.g., Fig. 6, from the **dataset paper** (under development), run from the main directory:
+`python run_paper_figures.py --paper dataset --figure 6`

 **Notes:**
 - `--full_power`: analysis is run with **full statistical power**, as was done for the paper (e.g., using 1e4 permutations, for permutation tests).
-If running the full analysis, this means that more time and resources will be needed to run the code.<sup>[1](#1)</sup> If omitted, a lower power version of the panel will be generated instead, if applicable, and saved under a modified name, e.g. `Fig2/panels_with_diff_params/panel_C_lower_power.svg`.
+If running the full analysis, this means that more time and resources will be needed to run the code.<sup>[1](#1)</sup> If omitted, a lower power version of the panel will be generated instead, if applicable, and saved under a modified name, e.g. `analysis_paper/Fig2/panels_with_diff_params/panel_C_lower_power.svg`.
 - `--plot_only`: panel is replotted from the source data, if it exists.
 The full analysis is not run.
 - `--overwrite`: analysis overwrites panel source data and plot, if they exist.
 If used with `--plot_only`, however, only the panel plot is overwritten, if it exists.
 - `--parallel`: analysis is run using all available CPU cores, to increase code efficiency, and reduce execution time.